shoptimax/smxMonologOxid/README.md

 # smxMonologOxid

-A generic logging module using Monolog via [smxMonolog](https://github.com/shoptimax/smxmonolog.git)
+A generic OXID eShop logging module using Monolog via [smxMonolog](https://github.com/shoptimax/smxmonolog.git)

 This module can log to files, MySQL and Graylog or any combination of them.